-Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, it is inevitable that from time to time transactions will take place with organisations in which members of the MGB may have an interest.
+Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from the local area, it is inevitable that from time to time transactions will take place with organisations in which members of the MGB may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the Trust's financial regulations and normal procedures.
 Any transaction where the Trustee may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle described in the Academies Financial Handbook.